Complex and Adaptive Dynamical Systems: A Primer: Finite Populations and Stochastic Escape

-The fitness $F_{esc}$ necessary for the stochastic escape to become relevant is exponentially close to the global optimum $F=1$ for large populations $M$.

-\underline{\bf Relevance of stochastic escape}\\ The stochastic escape occurs when a local optimum is reached, or when we are close to a local optimum.
-We may estimate the importance of the escape process relative to that of the adaptive walk by comparing the typical fitness $F_{typ}$ of a local optimum achieved by a typical climbing process with the typical fitness $F_{esc}$ needed for the escape process to become important:
+\runinhead{Typical Escape Fitness} During the adaptive walk regime the fitness $F$ increases steadily, until it reaches a certain typical fitness $F_{\mathrm{esc}}$ for which the probability of stochastic escape becomes substantial, i.e.\ when $p_{\mathrm{esc}}\approx q_{\mathrm{bet}}$ and holds.
+As $(1-F_{\mathrm{esc}})$ is then small we can expand {the} above expression in $(1-F_{\mathrm{esc}})$, obtaining The fitness $F_{\mathrm{esc}}$ necessary for the stochastic escape to become relevant is exponentially close to the global optimum $F=1$ for large populations $M$. \runinhead{The Relevance of Stochastic Escape} The stochastic escape occurs when a local optimum is reached, or when we are close to a local optimum.
+We may estimate the importance of the escape process relative to that of the adaptive walk by comparing the typical fitness $F_{\mathrm{typ}}$ of a local optimum achieved by a typical climbing process with the typical fitness $F_{\mathrm{esc}}$ needed for the escape process to become important:

-where we have used expression (\ref{evolution_F_typ}) for $F_{typ}$.
-Above condition can be fulfilled only when the number of individuals $M$ is much smaller than the genome-length $N$, as $u<1$.
-The phenomena of stochastic escape occurs only for very small populations.
+where we have used {Eq.~}(\ref{evolution_F_typ}) for $F_{\mathrm{typ}}$.
+The last expression is now independent of the details of the fitness landscape, containing only the measurable parameters $N,\ M$ and $u$.
+This condition can be fulfilled only when the number of individuals $M$ is much smaller than the genome length $N$, as $u<1$.
+The phenomenon of stochastic escape occurs only for very small populations.